Sorana Cîrstea: 2016: Madrid quarterfinals, top 100

-2017: Australian Open round of 16, rankings rise
+2017: Australian Open round of 16

 Cîrstea started her 2017 season at the Shenzhen Open.
 She defeated Kristína Kučová in the first round before losing to top seed and defending champion Agnieszka Radwańska in the second round.
 Cîrstea made it to the fourth round of the Australian Open for the first time in her career defeating Irina Khromacheva, tenth seed Carla Suárez Navarro, and Alison Riske in the first three rounds before losing to seventh seed Garbiñe Muguruza.

 Her next tournament was the Taiwan Open.
 Cirstea retired midway through her first-round match against Risa Ozaki due to a left wrist injury.
 She returned from injury to be a part of the Romanian team at the Fed Cup World Group II against Belgium.
 She lost the second rubber against Yanina Wickmayer in a close three-setter which went on for 3 hours & 22 minutes.
 Even though Romania lost the tie against Belgium, she won her doubles match teaming up with Monica Niculescu.

 After making first-round exits at the Hungarian Ladies Open and at Indian Wells, she won her first singles match in nearly two months against Monica Puig in the first round of the Miami Open.
 Cîrstea fell to Caroline Wozniacki in the third round.
 She made the quarterfinals of the Madrid Open where she lost to Kristina Mladenovic, and the semifinals of the Nuremberg Cup.
 At the French Open she lost to 21st seed Carla Suárez Navarro in the second round.